 made flesh.
 Alleluia, alleluia.
 The Word.
 And dwelt amongst

 us.
 Alleluia.
 Glory be.
-The Word.
+The Word.)

 Magnificat (p.
 46) (Tone VII with fauxbourdons by P.

-Tolle puerum et matrem eius, et vade in terram Israel:
+Bishop) Tolle puerum et matrem eius, et vade in terram Israel:

 defuncti sunt enim, qui quærebant animam pueri.
 (Take the